-Officials reinstall derailed train near Yakima, clean spill
+Officials reinstall derailed trains near Yakima, clean spill

-MABTON, Yakima County — Three locomotives that tipped over in a train derailment last week near Mabton are now upright and the track is open for operations, a BNSF spokeswoman said.
+MABTON, Wash.
+(AP) — Three locomotives that tipped over in a train derailment last week near Mabton, Washington are now upright and the track is open for operations, a BNSF spokeswoman said.

 The Yakima Herald-Republic reports work continues to re-rail the other eight derailed cars and clean up spilled fuel, spokeswoman Courtney Wallace said.